RamSailopal/YottaDB-dashboard/README.md

 # Global Viewer

 A YottaDB global viewer web interface has now been added.
-The viewer will allow the listing of globals as well as the listing entries (limited to a 1000 entries in each run) in each global.
+The viewer will allow the listing of globals as well as listing entries (limited to a 1000 entries in each run) in each global.
 Further entries beyond 1000 can be attained by running an M Query.

 To run: